John Nuttall (athlete)

-John Barry Nuttall (born 11 January 1967) is a male British former long-distance runner who competed in track and cross country running.
+John Barry Nuttall (11 January 1967 – 9 November 2023) was a British male long-distance runner who competed in track and cross country running.
 He competed for Great Britain at the 1996 Summer Olympics.
 He also represented his country twice at the World Championships in Athletics (1993, 1995) and five times at the IAAF World Cross Country Championships.
 He was a silver medallist at the 1994 IAAF World Cup and a bronze medallist at the 1994 Commonwealth Games.

 Career

-Born in Preston, Lancashire, he proved his ability for running as a teenager: he won the 3000 m at the English Schools' Athletics Championships in a championship record and placed third that same year at the 1985 European Athletics Junior Championships.
+Born in Preston, Lancashire, on 11 January 1967, Nuttall proved his ability for running as a teenager: he won the 3000 m at the English Schools' Athletics Championships in a championship record and placed third that same year at the 1985 European Athletics Junior Championships.
 Further international outings followed, with appearances at the 1986 IAAF World Cross Country Championships and the 1986 World Junior Championships in Athletics.
 He came close to a medal at the 1989 Summer Universiade, taking fourth place in the 5000 m.